-Although it is normal for body temperature to vary during the day between 36°C and 37.5°C, it is not normal for temperature to rise above 38°C (low grade fever) or even 39°C (high grade), and is usually an indication of infection.
+Although it is normal for body temperature to vary during the day between 36°C and 37.5°C, it is not normal for your temperature to rise above 38°C (low grade fever) or even 39°C (high grade), and this is usually an indication of infection.

 When a fever coincides with a cold or flu, this may simply be a sign of the body’s own defence mechanism for dealing with the infection.
-Our white blood cells tell the brain to increase body temperature to make the virus or bacterium uncomfortable and aid the immune system to fight the infection.
-This is usually effective, but the resulting heat stress can have unpredictable results for PwMS.
+Our white blood cells tell the brain to increase body temperature to make the virus or bacteria uncomfortable and aid the immune system to fight the infection.
+This is highly effective, but the resulting heat stress can have unpredictable results for PwMS.

 Although these symptoms should return to a normal baseline level as the body cools (Uhthoff’s phenomenon), as can be seen during exercise, it can make the already very unpleasant flu even more debilitating for PwMS, as it will often worsen fatigue, cognitive problems, balance and visual disturbance.